-Lecture 2 hours; laboratory 2 hours.
-(Same as Geography 33.
-Credit not given for both courses.)
+Same as Geography 33.
+Credit not given for both courses.
 Recommended Preparation: Geography 32 or GIS 32.

-Application of GIS fundamentals and Arc View software to a semesterlong project, from inception and initial planning to data acquisition and final project design, using census and other real-world data.
-Use of Avenues, Spatial Analyst, and Network Analyst extensions.
+More in-depth use of GIS software and familiarization with more advanced GIS software operations.
+Application of GIS fundamentals and software skills to a semester-long project, from inception and initial planning to data acquisition and final project design, using census and/or other real-world data.
+Depending on selected project, possible use of 3-D, Spatial Analysis, Network Analysis, Model Building, and other modules.
+(Currently using ESRI's ArcGIS software: versions upgraded to maintain currency with industry software usage.)